The world's first AF anamorphic lens | Shop now >

 chuhaidianshi |

 Are you interested in a twin-lens camera?
-To your surprise, this camera niche still has a large fan base and many people collect them passionately.
-Learn more about their origin and functionality as well as our recommendations for modern lenses.
+To your surprise, this camera niche still has a large following, and many people collect them with great passion.
+Learn more about their origin and how they work, as well as our recommendations for modern lenses.

 What is a TLR?

-A twin-lens camera (TLR) is a classic camera with two lenses in the body and the same focal length.
-Although these two lenses are identical, they function differently: one is used for taking the photo (hence also called the taking lens) and for exposing the film, the other is used exclusively as a viewfinder (viewing lens).
-At the bottom there is a ground glass screen onto which the finished image is projected.
+A twin-lens camera (TLR) is a classic camera with two lenses in the body, both with the same focal length.
+Although these two lenses are identical, they function differently: one is used to take the photo (hence called the taking lens) and expose the film, while the other serves solely as a viewfinder (viewing lens).
+At the bottom, there is a ground glass screen onto which the finished image is projected.

-The viewing lens, in this camera a waist-level viewfinder, can be viewed from above during image composition.
+The viewing lens, in this camera a waist-level finder, can be looked at from above when composing the image.
 Next to it are controls for the camera, including aperture and shutter speed, a magnifier, and a 120 film chamber.

-Thanks to the simple construction of the TLR, the camera system ensures a robust separation so that during the entire exposure process neither mirror slap nor viewfinder blackout occurs.
+Thanks to the simple design of the TLR, the camera system ensures a robust separation, so that during the entire exposure process there is neither mirror slap nor viewfinder blackout.
 This makes TLRs exceptionally stable and quiet in operation.

-Furthermore, photographing at waist height promotes unobtrusive, inconspicuous photography and was one of the reasons for their great popularity.
-Therefore, the twin-lens camera technology has long been celebrated and remains very popular among collectors of this classic technology to this day.
+Furthermore, photographing at waist height encourages unobtrusive, discreet shooting and was one of the reasons for their great popularity.
+For this reason, the twin-lens camera technology has long been celebrated and remains highly popular among collectors of this classic technique.

 Early history and development of the TLR

-The first version of this camera, first introduced by Rolleiflex in 1929, only gained worldwide attention in the 1940s and 1950s.
-It became enormously popular when brands like Yashica, Mamiya, and Minolta also released models of the TLR standard.
+The first version of this camera, first brought to market by Rolleiflex in 1929, only gained worldwide attention in the 1940s and 1950s.
+It became enormously popular when brands like Yashica, Mamiya, and Minolta also released models following the TLR standard.

-As already mentioned, the reason for the popularity of the TLR camera was its separate lens, which allowed shooting with undisturbed observation of the subject.
+As already mentioned, the reason for the TLR camera’s popularity lay in its separate lens, which allowed shooting with undisturbed observation of the subject.
 The camera was also quiet and delivered outstanding image resolution and excellent tonal range for the time.

 However, it was not yet perfect: the body was quite heavy, and the lens design occasionally suffered from parallax errors, leading to inaccurate framing in close-up shots.
-In addition, there were no automation systems, and users had to master exposure and focusing well to achieve optimal results.
+Additionally, there were no automation systems, and users had to master exposure and focusing well to achieve optimal results.

 Getting started with the TLR: